patoman007/design-patterns/Readme.md

 - ### __Singleton Pattern___
   Ensureas a class has only one instance, and provides a global point of access to it.

+- ### __Command Pattern___
+  Encapsulates a request as an object, thereby letting you parametize other objects with different requests, queue or log requests, and support undoable options.

 # License

 This project is available under the MIT license.
 See the __LICENSE__ file for more info.